+Issued Sept 2019

-Issued May 2015 www.porphyria.org.uk Testing for porphyria An accurate diagnosis of porphyria is vital so that patients and their families can learn about the best ways to deal with their condition.
+Testing for porphyria

+An accurate diagnosis of porphyria is vital so that patients and their families can learn about the best ways to deal with their condition.
 However, testing often causes confusion among patients and medical professionals alike.

 If diagnosed, it is advisable to see a porphyria specialist for advice on how to live with your porphyria, and the best possible treatments.

 In each type of porphyria, there is a distinctive pattern of porphyrins in blood, urine and faeces, which is very useful for diagnosis.
-However levels of porphyrins may be normal in people with porphyria who do not have current symptoms.
+However levels of some porphyrins may be normal in people with porphyria who do not have current symptoms.
 Also porphyrin levels may be raised in people with other medical conditions who do not have porphyria.
 For these reasons, diagnostic testing is best done by a specialist porphyria laboratory.
 The only possible exception to this is the check for PBG in urine, which some local hospital labs are able to do.

 Porphyrins are affected by light and degrade easily.
 Test samples must be fresh and protected from light by wrapping containers quickly in either foil or black plastic.

-Diagnosis of an ACUTE porphyria If suffering from symptoms that could potentially be caused by acute porphyria, the first test that should be done is a urine porphobilinogen (PBG) test.
+Diagnosis of an ACUTE porphyria

+If suffering from symptoms that could potentially be caused by acute porphyria, the first test that should be done is a urine porphobilinogen (PBG) test.
 In some acute porphyrias the levels of PBG can drop very quickly after the onset of the attack, therefore the test needs to be done at the start of the attack to be reliable.
 If the PBG level is raised, this will be followed by further biochemical testing (see next section) to confirm which porphyria is present.

-If there is a family history of acute porphyria, you will need a referral to a porphyria specialist for screening.
-There are two possible methods: - Biochemical testing - Genetic testing-but this is only possible if a definitely affected family member has already had genetic testing.
-Diagnosis of a CUTANEOUS (SKIN) porphyria If suffering from symptoms of photosensitivity, a skin porphyria may be suspected.
+If there is a family history of acute porphyria, you

+will need a referral to a porphyria specialist for screening.
+There are two possible methods:

+- Biochemical testing - Genetic testing-possible if a definitely affected family member has already had genetic testing.

+Diagnosis of a CUTANEOUS (SKIN) porphyria

+If suffering from symptoms of photosensitivity, a skin porphyria may be suspected.
 This can be confirmed by biochemical testing (see below).
 Family screening may be done depending on which skin porphyria is at play.
+EPP can be diagnosed by a simple blood test that measures protoporphyrin in the blood (serum protoporphyrin) and in the red blood cells (erythrocyte free protoporphyrin).

+Testing methods

-See overleaf for more details.
-Testing methods Biochemical tests: are done on urine, blood and faeces, and are used to diagnose all types of porphyria by checking which porphyrins are raised in which samples.
+Biochemical tests: are done on urine, blood and faeces, and are used to diagnose all types of porphyria by checking which porphyrins are raised in which samples.

 Genetic/DNA testing: is done on a blood or saliva sample.
 It is not feasible to use this method for diagnosis, since there are too many genes and possible faults.
 Biochemical testing is used together with an assessment of symptoms.
 Once a porphyria is known, a genetic test can often find the fault in the gene.

-If the fault is found, other members of the family can then be checked relatively quickly.
-New babies of gene carriers can be tested at birth (umbilical cord testing), or tested in the months after birth very easily with swabs taken from the mouth.
+If a fault is found, other family members can be checked relatively quickly.
+New babies of gene carriers can be tested in the months after birth very easily with swabs taken from the mouth.
 Please speak to your porphyria specialist if you would like to do this.

 How do we inherit porphyria?